 Boston: Little, Brown and Co., 1937.
-First edition.
-First printing, with "Lovely Pearl" in first line p.19.
-Winner of the 1938 Pulitzer Prize.
-INSCRIBED to famous book collector H. Tatnall Brown, "For Henry T. Brown Jr/ with kindest regards/ John P. Marquand" and with TWO TYPED LETTERS SIGNED to him.
-In the first, dated April 3, 1939, Marquand agress to sign "books" to be sent; in the second, dated April 20, 1939, he apologizes profusely for getting Brown's name wrong and offers various remedies--"I am mortified....perhaps this letter, pasted in the book, will be enough to show how seriously I was in error."
-Letters are folded so contents are visible and secured at corners to front free endpaper (beneath Marquand's inscription) and front pastedown, respectively.
-Faint vertical lines, as often seen, to first and last several pages; otherwise, near fine in dust jacket with professional repair to head of spine.
-An interesting copy of an unaccountably scarce book, particularly so with an early inscription.
-SCARCE CONTEMPORARILY INSCRIBED COPY.
+First edition of his Pulitzer Prize-winning novel, a satire of Boston's upper class.
+INSCRIBED BY MARQUAND to noted book collector H. Tatnall Brown, "For Henry T. Brown Jr/ with kindest regards/ John P. Marquand" AND WITH TWO TYPED LETTERS SIGNED.
+In the first letter (4/3/39), Marquand agrees to sign books for Brown if he will send them with "cartons and stamps so that they can be dropped in the mail box."
+In the second (4/20/39), Marquand apologizes profusely for getting Brown's name wrong and offers various remedies--"I am mortified....perhaps this letter, pasted in the book, will be enough to show how seriously I was in error."
+Letters folded so contents visible and secured at corners to endpaper.
+8vo gilt-stamped blue cloth over boards; top edge red; "Lovely Pearl" p.19 (vs "Pretty Pearl" in later printings).
+Tan vertical lines on pages, as normally seen, otherwise near fine in very good to near fine dust jacket with professional repair.